 In addition to being a plant-based protein bomb, diets rich in pumpkin seeds have been associated with lower levels of gastric, breast, lung, and colorectal cancer.
 Pumpkin seeds are also rich in antioxidants, which can help reduce oxidative stress and inflammation.

 Facing a sleepless night?
 The L-tryptophan in pumpkin seeds has been suggested to encourage a good night’s sleep.

 Apricots rock the number one spot on our list, but they have to be the dried variety, as fresh apricots don’t yield the same amount of protein.
 You’ll find that with most dried fruit their values are concentrated, but so is the sugar content, Chop up dried apricots and put them on your cereal or bake them into a high-protein cookie.

 Dates are a very good source of protein, and along with others in the top 5 on our list, it will provide you with roughly 5% of what you need for the day.
 Not too much compared to big protein foods like chicken, but when used along with other fruits and vegetables it can add up.
 Dates are a portable snack that you can take with you and eat while on the go.
 They are often used in baking for their chewiness and natural sweetness.

 When you eat guava you’ll be getting lycopene, the antioxidant in tomatoes that earns tomatoes the reputation for being so healthy.
 Guavas actually contain more lycopene ounce for ounce than tomatoes, and lycopene has shown consistent results as being an anti-cancer antioxidant.

 (2g per 100g)

-Currants are loaded with fiber, and will help you meet your fiber needs.
-It’s important to consider fiber along with protein because many high-protein foods contain little to no fiber.
-Eating a food like currants that is a source of protein as well as fiber is a great way to supplement your protein intake and help your digestive system function.
+Currants are loaded with fibre and will help you meet your fibre needs.
+It’s important to consider fibre along with protein because many high-protein foods contain little to no fibre.
+Eating food like currants that is a source of protein as well as fibre is a great way to supplement your protein intake and help your digestive system function.